-'Capital resources' Financial instruments on balance sheet that are eligible to satisfy capital requirements.
+'Capital resources' Common Equity Tier 1, Additional Tier 1 and Tier 2 capital those are eligible to satisfy capital requirements under CRD IV.

-'Capital risk' The risk that the firm has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments or stressed conditions (both actual and as defined for internal planning or regulatory testing purposes).
-This includes the risk from the firm's pension plans.
+'Capital risk' The risk that the bank has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments or stressed conditions (both actual and as defined for internal planning or regulatory testing purposes).
+This includes the risk from the bank's pension plans.